Online Induction >>

 Instead of going through the numbers, organizations should treat induction as a strategic opportunity to reconfigure their entire culture and take it in a new and desirable direction, especially in the face of expansion.
 If done properly, the induction process will allow every newcomer, whether it's a contractor, employee or visitor to build the foundations necessary for deep relationships not just within the team but throughout the organization, and provide him or her the best possible starting point.

-What are the things you need to update for 2019?
+What are the things you need to update?

-Based on the observations and lessons learned in 2018, what are the things you need to update in your induction for 2019?
+Based on the observations and lessons learned, what are the things you need to update in your induction?

-Start with making sure you bring up to date your workplace learning and inductions for employees, contractors, and visitors for the beginning of 2019.
+Start with making sure you bring up to date your workplace learning and inductions for employees, contractors, and visitors.
 Investing in the development and training of employees is critical to keeping them engaged and productive.
 It doesn't have to be a time consuming and costly process as you can provide online inductions that your workforce can go through when it's most convenient for them.
 Important workplace content like safety materials, policies and procedures can be formatted into interactive and bite-sized chunks for easier consumption.

 As an effective method for training, online solutions should include refresher induction training for all staff and contractors, highlighting what's changed for the upcoming year.
 For instance, on-field employees, being one of the hardest workers, often don't have the time to take a training course.
 In order for the business to remain competitive, training must be enabled round the clock so employees don't become overloaded, stressed or just plain bored.
 The importance of continuous training mustn't be underestimated as the induction process doesn't end after a week or a month of training - it's an ongoing process.